I Think My Dissertation Topic Just Changed

 I was in my mid 20s the first time I bought a car from a dealership.
 I was terrified.
 Not of the car.
 Of the process.
 I had no idea what I was doing and absolutely no confidence that I had any business being in that building.
 When they told me I was approved, my first thought was that they made a mistake.
 So I said yes to everything, signed as fast as I could, and got out of there before they figured it out.
 I drove home convinced that at some point the phone was going to ring and someone was going to tell me there had been an error.
 I was in my mid 20s and I could not believe a car dealership approved me for a loan.
 That moment says everything about where I was by the time most middle class kids graduate with their bachelor degree.
 And it had almost nothing to do with the car.

 I grew up very blue collar in a working class family, ironically, in one of the wealthiest towns in Connecticut.
 Though there is of course an asterisk to that statement, as I grew up in public housing.
 Let me tell you, the world I lived in versus the world most of my classmates lived in was far from the same world.
 We were galaxies apart in lifestyles despite living, in some cases, only a few roads apart.
 That contrast alone is its own lifetime of processing.
 My bedroom for the first sixteen years of my life was roughly ten by ten feet, maybe smaller -- it was tiny.
 But I loved it.
 It was mine.
 My space, my world, my paradise.
-To this day I look back at that life, growing up in that tiny home with two sisters and my parents, and just think to myself we had nothing, and we had everything.
+To this day I look back at that life, growing up in that tiny home with two sisters and my parents, and think to myself we had so very little, and yet we had everything.
+My family was close.
+My parents gave us unconditional love.
+That was enough.
+It is the bedrock of who I am today.

 Eventually, I found my way to college.
 I was the first in my family to ever step foot on a campus.
-People love to slap that "first-gen" label on you and celebrate it like it is some grand, triumphant victory.
-And truth be told, I do take great pride in being a first-gen college student and graduate.
-But what you often do not hear is what it actually feels like to be one.
-It was far from some magical, wonderful experience full of accolades and accomplishment.
-It was terrifying, isolating, and deeply confusing for a large portion of it.
-I missed out on so much of what college is supposed to be.
+Being a first-generation college student and graduate is something I carry with tremendous pride.
+It is genuinely a part of my identity and one of my greatest accomplishments.
+But what does not always get talked about is what it actually feels like to be one.
+For me, the first few years of it were stressful, anxiety-inducing, isolating, and deeply confusing.
+I missed out on so much of what college is supposed to be because I had no social context for the environment I found myself in.
 I never went to a single campus event.
 Never joined a club.
 I did not even know what a sorority was.
 I did not form real relationships with other students, partly because I did not live on campus, but mostly because I never felt like I belonged there.
-Those things were for other people.
-People who fit in.
-People who had the financial means to grant them those experiences.
-I spent years feeling like an imposter who had accidentally wandered onto campus, ended up in a classroom I did not belong in, and somehow did not get thrown out.
 I did not know how to talk to professors.
-They felt like gatekeepers to a world I was not supposed to have access to.
 I did not know what office hours were.
-I did not understand the labyrinth of financial aid, let alone what a credit score meant, how to read a lease, or how to advocate for myself.
+I did not understand the labyrinth of financial aid or how to advocate for myself.

 You see, when you grow up in a working class environment, you grow up in a system that somehow rejects the notion of authority while also being very autocratic.
 You seldom ask questions.
 You do what you are told, because usually not doing so meant consequences.
 So how on earth do I advocate for myself?
 How do I navigate a world where people use words like Dean, Professor, Provost, President?
 Listen, 21 year old Beej worked at Pizza Hut.
 The fanciest title I ever heard before that point was Restaurant General Manager.
 Oh, I need to apply for FAFSA?
 What on earth is that?
-What is an interest rate?
-A loan?
 I am signing these papers as fast as I can, terrified that if I do not I lose everything.
 Future me can figure this all out.
 Well, here is future me now.
 I did figure it all out.
-Painfully.
+At great cost.
 It cost me time and money I can never get back as a result of having no system in place for people like me.
 The hardest part was not just that I lacked the answers.
 It was that I did not even know what questions to ask.
-You cannot ask for a lifeline when you do not even have the words to describe how you are drowning.

 So here is what this blog post is really about.
 Today, sort of out of nowhere, I had an epiphany.
 And when that happens I do what I always do.
 I put words to keyboard.
 For those who do not follow my blog regularly, I am now pursuing an EdD in Educational Leadership for Social Justice.
 Before I even started the program I had a rough concept for my dissertation centered on introversion bias in online education.
 As an introvert I have spent my whole career navigating spaces that treat my personality as a liability or overlook it entirely.
 And let me tell you, I get genuinely, flippantly irate when I hear faculty dismiss online education as a lesser form of learning.
 Because I know exactly what that dismissal means.
 Online learning for many people is a space where they could finally show up and actually be heard and feel like they belong.
 My second master's degree was entirely online and it was one of the most meaningful experiences of my life, in large part because the digital environment allows me to express myself in ways I simply cannot in person.
 So when a faculty member waves that off, they are telling those students their voice does not matter, their needs do not matter, and that no one cares how they learn.
 Infuriating!

 But here is the epiphany.
-My sense of identity has always been the real engine underneath all of this.
-I just was not looking at the deepest layer of it.
+My sense of identity has always been at the center of all of this.
+I just was not seeing it clearly.
 For a while I incorrectly took what I felt as a social class straddler and attributed it to my introversion.
 The not fitting in, the exhaustion, the feeling of performing in spaces that were not built for me.
 While being an introvert in an extroverted world certainly comes with its own challenges, my introversion was not the core of what I was feeling.
-Every room I walked into as a professional, I was carrying public housing with me.
-I was carrying a car dealership I was terrified to be in.
-I was carrying every office meeting where I sat there with nothing to contribute to conversations I had no frame of reference for.
-That feeling did not come from being an introvert.
-It came from crossing class lines and never quite belonging on either side of them.
-Higher education sold me a path up.
-I took it and I am glad I did.
-But the crossing costs something.
-It cost me most of my 20s and a chunk of my 30s just trying to figure out who I was.
+Being a social class straddler is the core of all of this.
+I have always felt like I am too white collar for my family, but too blue collar for my white collar colleagues.
+It is this in-between space that has defined my experience for most of my life.

 I am a constructivist.
 That means I believe your story is evidence.
 My story is evidence.
 The person who sat in that wrong-feeling office meeting, who signed those car dealership papers in a panic, who lay awake wondering if they actually belonged where they had worked so hard to get, that person's lived experience matters.
-Everything I just described -- the shame, the confusion, the imposter syndrome that follows you for years, the financial illiteracy, the cultural whiplash, are lived experiences of so many people who deserve to have their voices and experiences amplified, their stories told, their voices heard.
+Everything I just described -- the insecurities, the confusion, the imposter syndrome that follows you for years, the financial illiteracy, the cultural whiplash, are lived experiences of so many people who deserve to have their voices and experiences amplified, their stories told, their voices heard.
 I am still figuring out where my research goes from here.
 But the direction is becoming clear.
-I want to study what it actually costs a person to cross class lines through higher education.
-The identity confusion.
-The social capital deficit.
-The years of feeling like a stranger in every room.
-And I want to study it by centering the voices of the people who lived it, across community colleges and four year institutions alike, because that experience does not look the same everywhere and it does not end at graduation.
+I want to study what it actually costs a person to cross class lines through higher education and I want to study it by centering the voices of the people who lived it, across community colleges and four year institutions alike, because that experience does not look the same everywhere and it does not end at graduation.
 For a long time I did not feel like my voice belonged in the room, that I didn't have a voice.
 I am not building a research agenda that makes someone else feel that way.
-No. Voices will be the center of this entire dissertation.
+No. I want voices will be the center of this entire dissertation.

 For those unfamiliar with doctoral research, three foundational pieces anchor any dissertation: a problem statement, a purpose statement, and research questions.
 Everything else, the design, the methods, the analysis, builds from those.
 I want to share where my thinking is right now, with the full acknowledgment that these are rough.
 They are a starting point.
 I will be working closely with my advisor and the faculty of my EdD program to sharpen and refine them as my research develops.
-But this is where I am today, and I think putting it into words is part of figuring it out.
+But this is where I am today:

 Working Title